 The kingfisher likes to sit on a branch on the riverbank on the lookout for fish.
 If this beautiful bird spots one, he dives in the water swift as an arrow to seize his prey.
 And in the dense foliage the bluethroat shows off its impressive singing talent.

 Nature and knowledge

 Want to learn more about the unique nature of the Polders of Kruibeke?
 The Barbiergidsen and project partners are developing a whole range of educational material.
 You will soon be able to find all information on this website.

-The Polders of Kruibeke are not yet open to the public, but you can explore them by joining the Barbiergidsen on their polder walks (every first Sunday of the month).
+You can explore the Polders of Kruibeke by joining the Barbiergidsen on their polder walks (every first Sunday of the month).
 Or you can book a guided group walk.

-The Natuurouders are developing fun and educational material about alluvial forests for primary schools in cooperation with the Leen, Kaaihoeve and Regionaal Landschap Schelde.
+The Natuurouders developed fun and educational material about alluvial forests for primary schools in cooperation with the Leen, Kaaihoeve and Regionaal Landschap Schelde.

 For more information, click here.